Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 Application Fee

-We audition everyone who applies on time and pays their application and assessment fee.
+We assess everyone who applies on time and pays their application and assessment fee.

-Information on the assessment fee and waivers can be found in the Your Application pages of our website, please click on the link below.
+Information on the assessment fee and waivers can be found in the Your Application page of our website, please click on the link below.